suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 The SUIT_Digest is computed over the bstr-wrapped SUIT_Manifest that is present in the SUIT_Envelope at the suit-manifest key.
 The SUIT_Digest MUST always be present.
 The Manifest Processor requires a SUIT_Authentication_Block to be present.
 The manifest MUST be protected from tampering between the time of creation and the time of signing/MACing.

 The SUIT_Authentication_Block is computed using detached payloads, as described in RFC 9052 {{-cose}}.
 The detached payload in each case is the bstr-wrapped SUIT_Digest at the beginning of the list.
-Signers (or MAC calculators) MUST verify the SUIT_Digest prior to signing.
-Each SUIT_Authentication_Block MAY be computed over the same SUIT_Digest using a different algorithm or signing/MAC authority, for example to allow PQC algorithms.
+Signers (or MAC calculators) MUST verify the SUIT_Digest prior to performing the cryptographic computation to avoid "Time-of-check to time-of-use" type of attack.
+When multiple SUIT_Authentication_Blocks are present, then each  SUIT_Authentication_Block MUST be computed over the same SUIT_Digest but using a different algorithm or signing/MAC authority.
+This feature also allows to transition to new algorithms, such as post-quantum cryptography (PQC) algorithms.

 The SUIT_Authentication structure MUST come before the suit-manifest element, regardless of canonical encoding of CBOR.
 The algorithms used in SUIT_Authentication are defined by the profiles declared in {{I-D.moran-suit-mti}}.